aws/eks-anywhere/designs/vcenter-template-import.md

 There are two types of users who would use this functionality.

-* EKS-A maintainers who are in charge of creating the cluster
+* EKS-A cluster admins who are in charge of creating the cluster
 * VCenter admins who only want to import the OVA beforehand to hand off to EKS-A maintainers